Nihal27055/flappy_bird/readme.md

 - Pipes appear from the right side of the screen and move to the left
 - Colliding with pipes or the ground ends the game
 - Each successfully passed pipe pair adds 1 to your score
+- Game speed increases gradually as your score increases
+- Your high score is recorded and displayed when the game ends

 ## Development
 This game was created using: